by John Brana October 27, 2023

 Of course, these are hypothetical benefits without much research support so far.
 But what studies have been done on magnetic and copper bracelets?

 There is very limited quality research on copper and magnetic bracelets for arthritis pain.
-Here’s an overview of the current evidence:
+Here’s an overview of the current evidence.

 Overall current research does not strongly support that copper bracelets consistently reduce arthritis pain and inflammation relative to placebo.
 More rigorous studies are needed.